N.W.A. and the Posse: Cover photo

 For the EP's cover photo which is the same cover used for the album, Eazy summoned N.W.A's members to pose for the camera in a Hollywood alleyway near Macola's office.
 Reportedly, some who were photographed wound up there by merely driving or accompanying another.
 Future N.W.A rapper MC Ren, living near Eazy, although photographed, was not yet in N.W.A.
 On the other hand, DJ Yella is absent due to being sick on the day the photo was taken (although he also was not active within the group yet, just a close friend of Dre).
 Rapper Candyman is also in the photo, bottom right kneeling down.

 Track list

-All songs produced by either Dr. Dre, Arabian Prince or both.
+All songs produced by Dr. Dre and Arabian Prince.